Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-Our foveated reconstruction network uses Wasserstein GAN~\cite{wgan} training scheme to produce perceptually optimized reconstructions from subsampled images.
-The network topology is based on the encoder-decoder structure of UNet with skip connections \cite{unet} (\refFig{unet}).
+Our network for the foveated reconstruction uses the Wasserstein GAN~\cite{wgan} training scheme to produce perceptually optimized reconstructions from subsampled images.
+The network topology is based on the UNet encoder-decoder structure with skip connections \cite{unet} (\refFig{unet}).
 This network design is similar to the model previously used by Kaplanyan \etal \cite{deepfovea}.
-The encoder part of the generator network ($G$) consists of downsampling residual blocks using average pooling layers \cite{he2016}.
+The encoder part of the generator network ($G$) consists of downsampling residual blocks that use average pooling layers \cite{he2016}.
 Each residual block of the encoder consists of two convolutional layers with a filter size of $ 5 \times 5 $, except for the main branch, where we use a $ 1 \times 1 $ filter to adjust the dimensionality.
 The numbers of filters are 16-32-64-128-128 in each block, respectively.
-The decoder part is a mirrored version of the first four encoder blocks with upsampling blocks using bilinear interpolation instead of average pooling.
+The decoder part is a mirrored version of the first four encoder blocks with upsampling blocks that use bilinear interpolation instead of average pooling.
 The encoder and the decoder are connected by an additional bilinear upsampling layer.
 We use LeakyReLU activation with a negative slope coefficient of $ \alpha = 0.2 $ throughout the network, except for the final layer of the generator, which uses $ \tanh $ activation.